Counseling Degrees & Licenses in Vermont

 Regardless of its high marks for mental health care accessibility and insurance coverage, the state of Vermont will continue to need to train and utilize a highly trained workforce of mental health professionals in the coming years.

-The collective mental health impact of the Covid-19 pandemic on the population of Vermont and its mental health care workforce suggests an accelerated loss of skilled workers and thus greater pressure to replenish the workforce with newly trained counseling professionals.
+The collective mental health impact of the Covid-19 pandemic on the population of Vermont and its mental health care workforce suggests an accelerated loss of skilled workers and, thus, greater pressure to replenish the workforce with newly trained counseling professionals.

 Featured Counseling Programs

-Northwestern University Online MA - CounselingProgram Website
+Pepperdine University Online MA - Clinical Psychology (LMFT or LPC prep)Program Website

-Northwestern University Online MA - Counseling: Child and Adolescent EmphasisProgram Website
+Northwestern University Online MS - Marriage and Family Therapy (MFT)Program Website

 Southern New Hampshire University Online BA in Psychology - AddictionsProgram Website